jss367/jss367.github.io/_posts/2020-01-30-Jupyter-Environments-and-Kernels.md

 `ls /root/.local/share/jupyter/kernels/`

 OK, now let's talk about some examples where you might need these.

+You should also be aware that different kernels will have different paths.
+For example, `import my_package` may work in one kernel but not in another.
+Check sys.path to see which paths are being called.

 ## Environment not showing up in Jupyter